The Lure (2015 film)

-The Lure (Córki dancingu) is a 2015 Polish horror musical film directed by Agnieszka Smoczyńska.
-It tells of two sirens who emerge from the waters and perform in a nightclub.
+The Lure (Córki dancingu) is a 2015 Polish musical horror film directed by Agnieszka Smoczyńska and written by Robert Bolesto.
+It tells the story of two sirens who emerge from the waters and perform in a nightclub.
 One falls in love with a man, and gives up her tail, but loses her voice in the process.
 The story is a reworking of the 1837 fairy tale "The Little Mermaid" by Hans Christian Andersen, with inspiration from Smoczyńska's experiences.
-After a Polish premiere, the film screened at the 2016 Sundance Film Festival and Fantasia Film Festival, to positive reviews.
+After a Polish premiere, the film screened at the 2016 Sundance Film Festival and Fantasia Film Festival to positive reviews.

 Plot

 Some time in the 1980s, two sirens, Golden and Silver, encounter a rock band, Figs n' Dates, relaxing and playing music on a beach in Poland.
 They accompany the band back to the nightclub where they regularly perform and begin playing gigs there, performing as strippers and backup singers.
 The sirens soon become their own act, The Lure, with the band backing them.
 Golden murders a bar patron after a show one night and continues to thirst for blood; Silver falls in love with the bassist Mietek, but Mietek only sees her as a fish and not a woman.

 Golden meets a Triton, a fellow sea creature and singer of a metal band, who informs her that if her sister falls in love and her love marries someone else, she will turn into sea foam; if she is to have her tail removed, she will lose her voice.
 When Golden's murder victim is discovered, one of the bandmates punches Silver and Golden, and it appears that they die.
 The bandmates roll their bodies in carpets and throw them into the river.
 But they return to the club, alive, and the band apologizes.
 Silver has her tail surgically replaced with a pair of legs to make Mietek love her back, but this makes her lose her singing voice.
 She tries to have sex with her new lower-half, but Mietek is disgusted when she gets blood on him from her surgery scars.

 Mietek later meets a woman in a recording studio, whom he marries.
 The sisters attend the reception; Golden and the Triton warn Silver that she must eat Mietek before daybreak or she will become sea foam.
 Silver dances with Mietek, but cannot bring herself to eat him, and turns into sea foam in his arms.
 Distraught, Golden tears Mietek's throat out and returns to the ocean in full view of the entire wedding party.